Our Staff and Advisory Council

 Ms. Zelfon graduated from Boston University with a degree in Nutritional Sciences and received a certificate in Culinary Arts from Cambridge School of Culinary Arts.
 She has worked in several restaurants in Boston and began teaching adult classes in 2009 at Community Servings and with Cooking Matters.
 Ms. Zelfon is actively involved in the continued development of youth and adult culinary programs at Beaver Country Day Camp and Boston Center for Adult Education.

 Ms. Hussain graduated from James Madison University in Harrisonburg, VA, with a B.A. in Global Justice.
-Since her graduation she has worked in not-for-profit organizations whose missions focus on social, environmental, and political justice.
-Most recently she served as a Program Coordinator at AmeriCorps in Boston.
+Since her graduation she has worked in nonprofit organizations whose missions focus on social, environmental, and political justice.
+Yasmin served a year of AmeriCorps in Boston at Cooking Matters, No Kid Hungry in 2014.
+Yasmin also works with youth and adults coaching them in her role as a Sports Performance trainer and lead at Xplosive Performance Academy in Boston.

 Stephanie comes to Future Chefs with a long-standing passion for food and building communities.
 Since 2015 she has been the Board President of the Newton Community Farm, leading the organization and its fundraising process and strategy.
 She also served as Administrative Director of the Newton Family Singers, and was a founding board member.
 She is a former attorney, having spent twenty years representing employees and labor unions in various industries.
 Stephanie holds a B.A. from Amherst College, a J.D. from Northeastern School of Law, and a Certificate from the Institute of Nonprofit Management.